shamansim/simon/_pages/dgt.md

 			outliers, define sub-populations or identify the genes contributing the most to these sub-populations.
-I developped this tool in close collaboration with the molecular biologists preparing the samples before sequencing, thus responding to the needs and taking accout for the technical specificities.
+I developped this tool in close collaboration with the molecular biologists preparing the samples before sequencing, thus responding to the needs and taking account for the technical specificities.